yuval-po/token-bucket-rate-limiter/README.md

 The decorator approach is useful for when you'd like to enforce limits on class methods.
 A prime example would be a Controller or Service class.

+> __Please note:__ the built-in decorator implementation will attempt to automatically refund issued tokens.

+> If the rate-limited method returns a Promise, the decorator will automatically refund the issued ticket once the Promise has resolved.
+> If the method returns a non-Promise value, the decorator refunds the ticket immediately.
+> The behavior of the decorator is dependent on the refund configuration of the bucket used for rate limiting.

 https://github.com/yuval-po/token-bucket-rate-limiter/blob/68d046cc681ffcdc99381f72fa94257f9fc56069/examples/decorator/decorator.ts#L1-L20

 </br>